-I am living a dream life in BhagsuNag, a small, hippie village in the Kangra valley of the Himalayas.
-Bhagsu Nag is above Dharamkot village, which is above Mcleodganj, a town you must have heard about as Dalai Lama’s main temple is located here.
-Both the villages and Mceodganj fall under the district of Dharamshala in Himachal Pradesh.
+I’m living a dream life in BhagsuNaag, a small village in the Kangra valley of Himachal Pradesh.
+Bhagsu Nag is above Dharamkot village, which is above Mcleodganj.
+This town is known for the Dalai Lama’s main temple.
+Both the villages and Mcleodganj fall in the district of Dharamshala in Himachal Pradesh.

-When I came to Himachal, almost a month and a half ago, I didn’t know that I would stay put up in a village in Himachal for a month.
-As I arrived from Amritsar in Dharamshala on a rickety HRCTC bus, I straightaway went to the Vipassana center in Dharamkot (I know I still have to write about Vipassana as many of you are waiting to read.).
+When I came to Himachal a month and a half ago, I didn’t know I would stay put up in a village for a month.
+I arrived in Dharamshala from Amritsar on a rickety HRCTC bus.
+Straightaway, I went to the Vipassana center in Dharamkot (I still have to write about Vipassana as many of you are waiting to read.).

 But trekking in Dharamshala is only possible when the weather is benevolent.
 Sometimes, clouds float next to my room in my homestay.
-When they do, 2’o clock in the afternoon feels like 8’o clock at night.
-The sky changes color like a chameleon, one moment enticing you to go for a walk as the sun shines sharp, and the next moment you see a gang of dark clouds racing through the sky to pour down on the otherwise quiet villages.
+When they do, 2’o clock in the afternoon feels like 8 at night.
+The sky changes color like a chameleon here.
+One moment the sun shines sharp enticing you to go for a walk.
+The next moment a gang of dark clouds race through the sky to pour down on the quiet villages.
 Do not ignore the water-bearers, for they get offended and only yesterday bashed us with ice balls double the size of marbles.

 Suggested Read: Kalga village, Parvati valley – a peaceful abode in Himachal